lushaylabs/tangnano9k-series-examples/README.md

 ### Data Visualization
 Different ways of converting binary numbers into visual representations that can be displayed to our OLED display, full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-data-visualization/)

+### Flash Hex Navigator
+Article that goes over reading data from the onboard flash storage showing how to program the flash and building a flash navigator module which let's us navigate the memory displaying segments of the storage on screen in hex format.
+Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-reading-the-external-flash/)